aimeerivers/aimeerivers.github.io/_posts/2023-03-09-data-tables-with-cucumber-js.md

 # Bonus option: Scenario Outline

-It's also possible to use a Scenario Outline which is not a table step at all but sends options using a table format.
+It's also possible to use a Scenario Outline which is not a table step at all but sends example values using a table format.

 In this example, the whole scenario will run for each row in the examples table.